alnicolex/alnicolex/README.md

 ##  Hi, I'm Alex 👋

+🛠️ *A reliable, adaptable professional who delivers across data, software, and quality*

+### 💡 About Me
-I am a versatile **Data Analysis and Software Engineering professional** with over 10 years of experience contributing to a wide range of projects across data analytics, software development, and quality assurance.
+I am a versatile Data Analysis and Software Engineering professional with over 10 years of experience contributing to a wide range of projects across data analytics, software development, and quality assurance.

 I have hands-on experience analyzing structured and unstructured data, performing descriptive and predictive analysis to identify patterns, trends, and actionable insights that support business decision-making.

-I have worked with Python and Power BI to clean, transform, analyze, and visualize data, ensuring data accuracy and reliability through strong validation and testing practices.

 My background in software development and QA automation allows me to bridge the gap between data, systems, and business requirements, delivering reliable and high-quality analytical solutions.

 ### 📊 Data Analysis & Visualization Skills
 - Analysis of structured and unstructured data
 - Descriptive and predictive data analysis
 - Data cleaning, transformation, and feature preparation